GrownUps Help & FAQs

 • provide an efficient, fair and accessible mechanism for resolving members’ complaints

-• monitor complaints in an endeavor to improve the quality of products and services
+• monitor complaints in an endeavour to improve the quality of products and services

 • increase the level of member satisfaction with the delivery of services.